b51235423/crud_demo/README.md

   1.6 Sort
   1.6.1 Visitors can sort threads according to its date, view count or reply count.

+  1.7 Extra functions
+  1.7.1 A more efficient search can be implemented using cosine similarity compare.

 2.implementation steps
   2.1 Model